 European Patent 1026253, covering a significant portion of the Company's core DNA delivery technology, was granted in September 2004.
 European Patent 0465529 was granted to the Company in 1998, and was subsequently opposed by seven companies under European patent procedures.
 This '529 patent was revoked on formal grounds in October 2001 under an initial ruling by the Opposition Division of the European Patent Office, or EPO.
 In April 2002, the Company filed an appeal seeking to overturn this initial ruling.
 The claims that were allowed in the newly granted '253 patent generally cover the same subject matter as those claims in the '529 patent which were under appeal.
 For this reason, the Company withdrew from the '529 appeal upon grant of the '253 patent in September 2004.
 In September 2005, the '253 patent was opposed by eight parties.
-This opposition is ongoing.
-However, the Company may also use additional issued patents and patent applications that are pending in Europe to protect its core DNA delivery technology.
+The Company will defend its position in upcoming oral hearings to be held in December 2008.
+In addition to the '253 patent, the Company may use other issued patents and patent applications that are pending in Europe to protect its core DNA delivery technology.